Vaedz7/DeathNote/README.md

 3: Viruses create infinite files until stopped

-*DO NOT use this virus for anything other than experimental purposes*
+***DO NOT use this virus for anything other than experimental purposes***

 *This is a new DeathNote repository.
-The preious one has been privated as the code no longer functions.
+The preious one has been privated as the code no longer functions and is detected as a virus link.
 It is advised to use the new code for any future runs*